irishryoon/irishryoon.github.io/research.md

 ## computational neuroscience and topological data analysis

+Current project(2019-2020).
 To be updated.

-Joint work with <a href="http://www.chadgiusti.com/">Chad Giusti </a>(U. Delaware) and <a href="https://www.math.upenn.edu/~ghrist">Robert Ghrist</a>(U. Penn).
+*Joint work with <a href="http://www.chadgiusti.com/">Chad Giusti</a> (U. Delaware) and <a href="https://www.math.upenn.edu/~ghrist/">Robert Ghrist</a> (U. Penn).*

 ## RNA suboptimal sampling

-RiboNucleic Acid (RNA) exists as a single-stranded polymer molecule.
-The bases of a RNA can pair to form complex secondary structures.
-In fact, there are RNAs that regulates important biological functions through a conformation change.
-An example of such multimodal RNA is illustrated in the following figure.
+A RiboNucleic Acid (RNA) can form complex structure through intra-molecular base-pairing.
+Some classes of RNAs can regulate biological functions by changing its conformations.
+An example is illustrated below.

 ![_config.yml]({{ site.baseurl }}/images/SAMIII_conformation1.png){:height="180px"} ![_config.yml]({{ site.baseurl }}/images/SAMIII_conformation2.png){:height="175px"}

-*The SAM-III riboswitch is folds into two distinct secondary structures.
-It regulates gene expression by either exposing or sequestering the Shien Delgarno (SD) sequence.*
+*<span style = "font-size:0.8em">The SAM-III riboswitch folds into two distinct secondary structures.
+It regulates gene expression by exposing or sequestering the SD sequence, which controls translation.</span>*

-A popular approach for predicting RNA secondary structure is to predict the minimum free energy(MFE) structure.
-In order to analyze alternatives to the MFE structure, people started sampliing suboptimal structures from the nearest neighbor thermodynamic model(Boltzmann sampling).
-Most algorithms that predict multiple RNA secondary structure follow the general flow of suboptimal sampling + clustering + reporting cluster representatives.
+Identifying multiple structures of a RNA can bring therapeutic advancements for RNA viruses.
+A popular approach is to sample low-energy structures from the nearest neighbor thermodyanmic model.
+Most algorithms follow the general flow of <b>sampling</b>, <b>clustering</b>, and reporting <b>cluster representatives</b>.

-During my time at Georgia Tch, I worked on improving a multiple seconary structure prediction algorithm called <a href="https://github.com/gtDMMB/RNAStructProfiling">profiling</a>.
-I proposed methods for improving the clustering aspect of the flow.
-In particular, the current method resulted in too many clsuters, and the difference among certain clusters were not biologically meaningful.
+I worked on improving the clustering aspect of a RNA structure prediction algorithm called <a href="https://github.com/gtDMMB/RNAStructProfiling">profiling</a>.
+The current method resulted in too many clsuters with negligible biological difference.
 I proposed algorithmic ways to identify clusters that should be merged based on structural similarity.
-The new version of profiling is currently under development at Georgia Tech <a href="https://github.com/gtDMMB">Discrete Mathematics and Molecular Biology</a> group.
+The enhanced version of profiling is under development by Georgia Tech <a href="https://github.com/gtDMMB">Discrete Mathematics and Molecular Biology</a> group.

-I also examined the prospect of using Boltzmann sampling to identify new multimodal RNA molecules.
-I found that suboptimal sampling could be a valid tool for detecting particular types of RNAs(thermodynamic riboswitches).
-However, there is a class of RNAs(kinetic riboswitches) that is difficult to detect from current Boltzmann sampling methods.
-I proposed a simple co-transcription simulation method to identify key constituents of the RNA secondary structure that undergoes change.
-The results have been published <a href="https://www.degruyter.com/view/j/cmb.2019.7.issue-1/cmb-2019-0004/cmb-2019-0004.xml?format=INT">here.</a>
+I also examined the prospect of using current methods to identify new multimodal RNAs.
+I found that there is a class of RNAs (kinetic riboswitches) that is difficult to detect from current sampling methods.
+I proposed a simple co-transcription simulation method to identify multimodality of such RNAs.
+The results have been published in this <a href="https://www.degruyter.com/view/j/cmb.2019.7.issue-1/cmb-2019-0004/cmb-2019-0004.xml?format=INT">paper.</a>

-Georgia Tech, 2018-2019, joint work with Christine Heitsch
+*Georgia Tech (2018-2019), joint work with <a href="https://sites.google.com/site/christineheitsch/">Christine Heitsch</a> (Georgia Tech) and <a href="https://ribosnitch.bio.unc.edu/">Alain Laederach</a> (UNC).*

 ## PhD Dissertation: applied sheaf theory